oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-ml-apex/add-ml-apex.md

   ![](./images/create_ml_user.png " ")

-4. Click on the tab for the Service Console, then Development, then ML SQL Notebooks.
+4. Click on the tab for the Service Console, then Development, then Oracle Machine Learning Notebooks.

   ![](./images/open_notebook.png " ")